Ryu (Street Fighter): In other games

 Onimusha: Dawn of Dreams features Ryu as an unlockable costume swap for the game's protagonist Soki.
-Although his incarnation there is much slimmer, this change is merely cosmetic and does not affect gameplay.
 Ryu has a cameo in the shooting game Varth: Operation Thunderstorm.
 He was also to appear in the now-cancelled game Mega Man Universe.
 A Ryu-inspired costume for players to use in Sony's LittleBigPlanet was released in 2008 as downloadable content for the title.
 A special downloadable episode in Asura's Wrath allows players to fight both Ryu and Evil Ryu.
 Ryu also appears as a playable character via downloadable content in the Nintendo crossover fighting games Super Smash Bros. for Nintendo 3DS and Wii U along with a stage based on his arena from Street Fighter II known as Suzaku Castle.
 Ryu returns in the sequel Super Smash Bros.
 Ultimate—this time available in the initial release—along with every other returning fighter in the series' history.
+A spirit of Evil Ryu was also added to the game for the celebration of Street Fighter's 35th anniversary.
 He appears as a party member for a limited time event in the smartphone RPG, Granblue Fantasy, in a collaboration event titled "Ultra Granblue Fighter".
+Additionally, he made an appearance in Capcom's mobile card game Teppen.
 Ryu is also a guest character in Power Rangers: Legacy Wars, appearing both in his traditional form and in an original Power Rangers form called the "Ryu Ranger".
 This same version of Ryu, now dubbed the "Crimson Hawk Ranger", appears as a playable character in Power Rangers: Battle for the Grid via downloadable content.

-A playable Ryu outfit has also been added to Fortnite.